+The procedure for deaccessioning should be as follows:

 - a.
-The procedure for deaccessioning should be as follows: - b.
 The Archivist will prepare a written recommendation of the items considered for deaccession using the Item Condition Report (Attachment 9).
-Use the Deaccession Form (Attachment 8) for the deaccession process. - c.
-The Collections Committee must approve the recommendation. - d.
-All deaccession recommendations shall be brought to the Feather River Rail Society Board of Directors for approval. - e.
+Use the Deaccession Form (Attachment 8) for the deaccession process. - b.
+The Collections Committee must approve the recommendation. - c.
+All deaccession recommendations shall be brought to the Feather River Rail Society Board of Directors for approval. - d.
 All markings of ownership by the Library shall be removed before transfer of title.
 Before approving any deaccessions, the Archivist should decide how to dispose of the items.